opencomputeproject/SAI/ptf/docs/SAI-PTFv2Overview.md

 Precondition:

-Before starting the build process, please make sure you get the right sonic buildimage branch.
+Before starting the build process, please make sure you get the right sonic build image branch.
 For how to check the sai header version and sonic branch from a certain sonic image please refer to [Check SAI Header Version And SONiC Branch](CheckVersion.md)

 > Note: the example below is based on the sonic 202205 branch

 1. Checkout code in sonic-buildimage repo
-    > please check the branch and commit id previous checked
+    > please check the branch and commit id previously checked

     ```
     git clone https://github.com/Azure/sonic-buildimage.git